3BDO3Ai/AIC2-Round-2-Code-Breakers-Team/README.md

 ### Training Process
 - Dataset split and trained in phases to manage large size effectively.
-- Further training on entire dataset by sampling approximately 40% randomly to enhance Word Error Rate (WER).
+- Further training on the entire dataset by sampling approximately 40% randomly to enhance Word Error Rate (WER).
 -
 ### Final Model
 - Model trained and uploaded also to hugging face: 3BDOAi3/facebookwav2vec2-xls-r-300m-finetuned-with-MTC-Dataset